Occupational Science and Occupational Therapy

 Master of Arts

-The Department of Occupational Science and Occupational Therapy offers a Master of Arts degree with two routes of entry.
+The Division of Occupational Science and Occupational Therapy offers a Master of Arts degree with two routes of entry.
 Those with a baccalaureate degree in occupational therapy begin taking graduate course work (500 level) immediately.
-Those with baccalaureate degrees in fields other than occupational therapy take 400-level courses before beginning graduate work.
-For both routes of entry, eligibility to sit for the National Board for Certification in Occupational Therapy examination occurs when all course work is completed, including the six months of internship, and the M.A. degree has been awarded.
+Those with baccalaureate degrees in fields other than occupational therapy take 400‑level courses before beginning graduate work.
+Eligibility to sit for the National Board for Certification in Occupational Therapy examination occurs when all course work is completed, including the equivalent of 24 full-time weeks of clinical internships, and the M.A. degree has been awarded.

 Admission RequirementsFor those with baccalaureate degrees in occupational therapy: prerequisites are a bachelor’s degree in occupational therapy from an accredited college or university; registration (or eligibility for registration) by the National Board for Certification in Occupational Therapy; a minimum grade point average of 3.0 (A = 4.0); acceptable scores on the General Test of the Graduate Record Examinations; three letters of recommendation and an autobiographical sketch/statement of purpose.

-Also required are a minimum undergraduate grade point average of 3.0; a grade of "A" or "B" in departmental prerequisite courses (pass/fail grading is not acceptable for the departmental prerequisites); acceptable scores on the General Test of the Graduate Record Examinations; three letters of recommendation and a statement of purpose/autobiographical sketch.
+Also required are a minimum undergraduate grade point average of 3.0; a grade of “A” or “B” in division prerequisite courses (pass/fail grading is not acceptable for the division prerequisites); acceptable scores on the General Test of the Graduate Record Examinations; three letters of recommendation and a statement of purpose/autobiographical sketch.

 Courses prerequisite to master’s degree work include: OT 405, OT 415, OT 420, OT 440, OT 441, OT 452, OT 453, OT 463, OT 464, OT 465, OT 466, OT 467, OT 468, OT 485 and OT 486.